sv-aspm/tf/README.md

 Terraform is an ideal knowledge transfer tool that can communicate the minutea of using certain technology combinations.
 We use this at [Futurice](https://futurice.com?source=terraform-examples) to disseminate hard won learnings across projects and industries, increasing the development velocity for all of our clients.

 # Read more about specific projects

+Lots of Terraform recipes for doing things, aimed for copy and pasting into projects.

+AWS Examples
+Azure Examples
+Google Cloud Platform Examples

 A few of the recipes have associated blog posts.